To improve health care delivery in the United States, simplify the customer.

 |Free-market||The patient is the payer|

 In summary, combining free market benefits while providing care for everyone is not easy.
-Whatever we do, to improve health care delivery in the United States of America, simplify the customer.
+Whatever we do, in order to improve health care delivery in the United States of America, then we must simplify the customer.